 - 1. An investment program need not be complex to be successful; - 2.
 The Board's role is to exercise its judgment to make decisions.
 These judgments will be based on a combination of experience, investment theory, and empirical evidence.
 The Board recognizes that pension assets are long-term investments and the measurement period is years, and, in some cases, decades.
 Past investment returns are important in making judgments on expected future returns and volatility.
 However, the Board recognizes that there will not be enough data observations available to "prove" an investment strategy or manager as the superior one and, therefore, a process that is based on theory combined with the analysis of empirical evidence is the process that leads to prudent judgments by the Board; and - 3.
-The asset allocation decisions that have the largest impact on portfolio risk and return are the overall allocation between (1) public and private assets (including real estate, private equity, and real assets), (2) equity and fixed-income, and (3) domestic and international assets.
+The asset allocation decisions that have the largest impact on portfolio risk and return are the overall allocation between (1) public and private assets (including real estate, private equity, private debt, and real assets), (2) equity and fixed income, and (3) domestic and international assets.

-Given the importance of asset allocation and the associated investment policies, the Boardapproved policies will be monitored by SDCERA staff for compliance on an ongoing basis and reported to the Board quarterly.
+Given the importance of asset allocation and the associated investment policies, the Board-approved policies will be monitored by SDCERA staff for compliance on an ongoing basis and reported to the Board quarterly.

-SDCERA's asset allocation and IPS will be reviewed every three years in conjunction with the tri-annual actuarial review.
 On an annual basis, the asset allocation and IPS will be updated, as needed, to ensure that SDCERA's policies remain consistent with the prevailing investment and economic circumstances.
+Every three years, in conjunction with the triannual actuarial review, SDCERA's asset allocation and IPS will be reviewed.